 In accordance with Swedish law, the printing house must deliver legal deposit copies (so-called “pliktexemplar”).
 The University library is responsible for cataloguing the electronic legal deposit copies, in accordance with the Legal Deposit Act for Electronic Materials (2012:492).

 The Campus Services department distributes the doctoral thesis/licentiate thesis to them listed in the established distribution list.

 The thesis must be made public no later than three weeks before the public defence of the doctoral thesis.
-This is done by means of the doctoral student registering the thesis in the University's publication database (DiVA).
-This also generates the thesis title sheet in pdf format which is to be printed and attached to the printed thesis.
+This is done by means of the doctoral student registering the thesis in the University's publication database (DiVA), this is called "spikning".
+This also generates a receipt that the "spikning" has been completed.
 There is also a notification of the date in the University calendar on the school's website where the public defence of the doctoral thesis/licentiate seminar is to take place.
 The notification must consist of a place and time for the public defence of the doctoral thesis/licentiate seminar, the doctoral student's name, the title of the thesis, a summary of the thesis, and the name of the opponent.